 How To Create Great Introduction Emails?

-Introduction emails don’t require a lot of time and effort to create and send out.
+Introduction emails don’t require much time and effort to create and send.
 These emails are also generally short – often just one or two paragraphs.

-In fact, you can create one while having coffee.
-But you’ll still need to keep an eye on certain points to make the most out of it.
+You can create one while having coffee.
+But you’ll still need to keep an eye on specific points to make the most out of it.

 On that note, here’s a simple process to create an introduction email that will help you get new subscribers to open your newsletters